10 Countries & Their Largest French Speaking City

-Here are 5 facts about the French language around the world:
+Here are 5 facts about Francophonie and the French language around the world:

 - French is the 5th most spoken language around the world

 - 300 million speakers use French in over 106 countries

 - French is the 2nd most widely spoken language in Europe

-- French is the learning language for over 80 million students
+- French is the learning language of over 80 million students

 - 50 million persons learn French as a second language (FLE)